 What is CETA?

-CETA is a major new business deal that is currently being finalised between the EU and Canada.
+CETA is a major new business deal that was negotiated in secret between the EU and Canada over five years from 2009 to 2014.
 It stands for the Comprehensive Economic and Trade Agreement, and it represents one of the ‘new generation’ of trade treaties on behalf of big business that are set to undermine our democracy and destroy our basic rights.

-Worst of all, CETA is a dry run for TTIP, the horrific EU-US deal that has generated so much anger and opposition across Europe.
-If you’re concerned at TTIP, you need to be concerned at CETA too.
+Worst of all, CETA is a backdoor for TTIP, the horrific EU-US deal that has generated so much anger and opposition across Europe and the UK, and became a major referendum issue.

 Negotiations on CETA started back in 2009, and concluded with a ceremony in Ottawa in September 2014.
 A number of EU governments were unhappy with the final text agreed by the negotiators, but it was rushed through regardless.
 No MPs or MEPs were allowed to take part in the talks, which took place in secret, and no one was granted access to the text of the agreement until it was too late.
 Key elements of our public services have been bargained away without a shred of public debate.